The 21 posters from our 2014 round of funding are now on display around the Arts Building and on our Flickr photostream

 How to apply

-Applications for the first round of this year's PGR Development Fund are now being accepted.
+Please note that applications for the first round of this year's PGR Development Fund are now closed.

 Applications may be made for funding specifically for new research activity, or to enhance existing activity.
 For more information on the Fund, please see the guidance notes.